GodHybrid/RiskOfSlimeRain/to-do.md

 #### Uncommon items
 ###### Offensive items
-* [ ][ ]Golden Gun - Deals bonus damage per gold coins, up to 40% damage at 70 platinum coins.\
+* [x][x]Golden Gun - Deals bonus damage per gold coins, up to 40% damage at 1 platinum coin.\
-**Stacking effect:** Halves the gold required for the maximum damage bonus.\
+**Stacking effect:** Increases damage and cap by 10%.\
-		* The item hasn't been coded yet.\
-		* The effects haven't been coded yet.
-(Player-locked fill-up bar sprite. *Perhaps lock it somewhere next to the map/inventory?*)
+		* Works as intended.\
-* [ ][ ]AtG Missile Mk.1 - On hitting an enemy, the player has a 10% chance of firing a missile that causes an explosion for 300% damage.
+* [x][x]AtG Missile Mk.1 - On hitting an enemy, the player has a 10% chance of firing a missile that causes an explosion for 300% damage.
 These missiles cannot critically strike.\
 **Stacking effect:** +10% chance to fire missile\
-		* The item hasn't been coded yet.\
+		* Works as intended.\
 		* The effects haven't been coded yet.
 (Player-locked texture + missiles)
-* [ ][ ]Boxing Gloves - On hitting an enemy, the player has a 6% chance to knockback the enemy.
+* [x][x]Boxing Gloves - On hitting an enemy, the player has a 6% chance to knockback the enemy.
 The power of the knockback depends on the strength of the attack.\
 **Stacking effect:** 6% multiplicative increase in knockback chance.\
-		* The item hasn't been coded yet.\
-		* The effects haven't been coded yet.
-(On-hit enemy-locked texture.)
+		* Works as intended.\
 * [ ][ ]Chargefield Generator - On killing an enemy, generates a lightning ring, dealing 100% damage/sec to one enemy for 6 seconds.
 Killing additional enemies while the ring is active makes the ring larger and resets the 6 seconds.\
 **Stacking effect:** +10% damage/sec.\
 		* The item hasn't been coded yet.\